SabriVinco/On-Demand-SDN-Slices/README.md

-# On Demand SDN Slices - Healthcare Application
+# On Demand SDN Slicing - Healthcare Application
-The goal of the project is to implement a network slicing approach to enable dynamic activation/de-activation of network slices via CLI/GUI commands.
+The goal of the project "On Demand SDN Slicing - Helthcare Application" is to implement a Network Slicing approach to enable dynamic activation/de-activation of network slices via CLI/GUI commands.

 ## Table of Contents
 - [Introduction](#Introduction)